Distinctiveness Maximization in Datasets Assemblage: Problem Formulation

 \section{Problem Formulation}

 In this section, we outline our problem formulation and present the hardness analysis for our problem.
 We summarize the frequently used notations in Table~\ref{tab:notations}.

 Given a user's base dataset $d_u$, a set $D = \{d_1, ..., d_{|D|}\}$ of candidate datasets is retrieved using basic datasets discovery.
 Each dataset $d\in D$ has a price $p(d)\in\mathbb{R}^+$, determined by a pricing function $p$.
 It is noteworthy that data pricing is an open problem and falls outside the scope of our study.
 We briefly discuss it in \S\ref{sec:relatedWork} (Related Work).
 We define the total price of $D$ as $p(D)=\sum_{d \in D} p(d)$.
-A user submits a query set $Q=\{q_1,...,q_{|Q|}\}$ to specify fine-grained information needs, which will be converted to SQL queries at an early stage of the pipeline.
+A user submits a query set with SQL queries $Q=\{q_1,...,q_{|Q|}\}$ to specify fine-grained information needs.
 An SQL query can be expressed as { \textsf{SELECT * FROM $d$ WHERE ...
 AND $l_c \leq c \leq u_c$ AND ...}} where $d$ is a dataset and $c$ is a query column, handling both numerical and categorical data.
 For categorical data, $l_c$ equals $u_c$.
-The queries $q_1$ and $q_2$ in Fig.~\ref{fig:d123} are two examples.
+The queries $q_1$ and $q_2$ in Fig.~\ref{fig:ce} are two examples.

 A user interested in acquiring datasets may want to determine the number of unique tuples returned from a set $D$ of datasets based on a query set $Q$ and base dataset $d_u$.
 We refer to this concept as the \emph{\utility{}} of $D$ in relation to a user's information needs.